permguard/permguard/site/content/docs/coding-language/configuration-languages.md

   noindex: false # false (default) or true
 ---

-`PermGuard` supports both YAML and PermScript configuration languages for defining policies and permissions.
+`PermGuard` fully supports YAML as the primary configuration language for defining policies and permissions.
+It is important to note that the definition of schemas is exclusively supported in YAML format.

+Additionally, while support for PermScript is planned, it is currently under development and not yet available for use.
+This ensures that users can rely on a stable and standardized approach for configuration while anticipating future enhancements.

 {{< callout context="caution" icon="alert-triangle" >}}
-`PermScript` currently is under development and not yet available for use.
+PermScript is currently under development.
+Please stay tuned for future updates and announcements regarding its availability.
 {{< /callout >}}